-Check the AR Aging Summary Report before fixing transactions.
+Check the AR Aging Summary report before fixing transactions.
 An individual transaction can be deceiving if you don't see its relationship with other related transactions.

-When you select the Review AR Aging Summary Report link, QuickBooks opens the same titled report.
+When you select the Review AR Aging Summary report link, QuickBooks opens the report of the same title.

 What exactly are you looking for on the aging report?
 You might be looking for customer credits that are aged and have not been applied to current open customer invoices.
-Or, perhaps as explained in Chapter 10, you might want to remove an open balance from a customer's invoice.
+Or perhaps, as in Chapter 10, p.
+403, you might want to remove an open balance from a customer's invoice.

-I suggest you use the Open Invoices report instead of the Aging reports.
+I recommend that you use the Open Invoices report instead of the Aging reports.
 The Open Invoices report shows the transactions listed separately instead of in summary form.
-The Open Invoices Report is not part of the CDR tool set.
+The Open Invoices report is not part of the CDR tool set.
 It is, however, a regularly used QuickBooks report.
-Because the Open Invoices Report shows the current A/R status, if you are reviewing it for a previous date, you will need to modify the report to show the open balances as of that prior date.
+Because the Open Invoices report shows the current A/R status, if you are reviewing it for a previous date, you need to modify the report to show the open balances as of that earlier date.
 To do this, follow these steps:

 - From menu bar, select Reports, Customers & Receivables, Open Invoices.
 This report includes all open invoices, credits, and payments for your customers as of today's computer system date. - 2.
 Review the report with today's date first.
-This will help you identify what corrections you might want to make using the tasks defined in this section.
-Reviewing it with today's date will also show if the correction you might have needed on a previous date has already been entered.
+This helps you identify what corrections you might want to make using the tasks defined in this section.
+Reviewing it with today's date also shows whether the correction you might have needed on a previous date has already been entered.